 Director, Center for Regenerative Medicine at the Mayo Clinic

-Orgonovo is an industry leader in 3D printing of functional human tissues, and has been partnered with Methuselah since its inception.
-We are currently working to provide 3D bioprinters to top research universities.Visit website to learn more >
+Organovo is an industry leader in 3D printing of functional human tissues, and has been partnered with Methuselah since its inception.
+We are currently working to provide 3D bioprinters to top research universities.Learn more about Organovo >

 Institute of Competition Sciences